California's Camp Fire Becomes The Deadliest In State History

 More human remains could be found, Honea said, adding that the county is deploying two portable morgue units and will use cadaver dogs to find others who perished.

 More than 50,000 people have fled the Camp blaze, according to member station KQED.
-And even at a distance, the fire is also posing health concerns: "Air quality throughout the Bay Area remains in the "unhealthy" zone, according to federal measurements," KQED reports, adding that the conditions should persist through Friday.
+And even at a distance, the fire is posing health concerns: "Air quality throughout the Bay Area remains in the 'unhealthy' zone, according to federal measurements," KQED reports, adding that the conditions should persist through Friday.

+To follow ongoing updates from fire and safety officials about the damage to specific areas in the Camp fire, Cal Fire has published a searchable map that includes photos of affected areas, as work crews inspect neighborhoods.

+Full information about evacuations and road closures is listed on the Cal Fire pages for the Camp fire and the Woolsey fire.

-To the south, the Woolsey Fire has burned 93,662 acres and is 30 percent contained, Cal Fire said Monday night.
+To the south, the Woolsey Fire has burned 96,314 acres and is 35 percent contained, Cal Fire said Tuesday morning.
 The fire that broke out in the Thousand Oaks area — which had already been coping with a mass shooting — is blamed for two deaths.

 The Woolsey Fire is estimated to have destroyed 435 buildings.
 And according to Cal Fire, "83 percent of all National Parks Service land in the Santa Monica Mountains National Recreation Area has been burned by the Woolsey Fire."

-The effort includes planes that scoop water from the ocean, to drop on the flames — as a video posted to Twitter showed on Monday.
+There are nearly 3,600 fire personnel fighting the Woolsey fire.
+The effort includes planes that scoop water from the ocean to drop on the flames — as a video posted to Twitter showed on Monday.

 Check this out!
 We stopped to watch the Super Scoopers filling back up via the Pacific Ocean before they head back to fight the #WoolseyFire in Malibu Canyon. @FOXLA pic.twitter.com/AUarGX0XQi— Bill Melugin (@BillFOXLA) November 13, 2018

-"We've got 60 to 70 mph off shore Santa Ana winds blowing for the next several days and those are just deadly," Pimlott said on Monday.
+"We've got 60 to 70 mph offshore Santa Ana winds blowing for the next several days and those are just deadly," Pimlott said on Monday.

 As for what caused the two deadly fires, that remains under investigation.
 As KQED has reported, two electric utility companies reported service problems just minutes before the Woolsey and Camp fires began.
 A spokeswoman for the California Public Utilities Commission tells the station that it will incorporate those reports into its investigation.